 If you love to travel, or love the idea of traveling more, better, or different, we have something we would like to give you.
 It is our professionally designed e-book and it is FREE of charge.
 We think it’s pretty great, and we’re pretty sure you’ll like it, too.
 It’s called, “Cultivating a Lifetime of Travel”.
 Click HERE. and we’ll send it on over!

 Ryan’s parents joined us for the short hike to the Boyton Canyon vortex.
 This Sedona Vortex is a little further from town than the others.
 The hike was easy.
 There is a tower (clearly shown) that the kids scaled with alacrity.

 There are many things to be happy about here.
 The view is stunning in all directions.
-There are some twisted trees to invite the spirit of vortex into our hearts.
+There are some twisted trees to invite the spirit of vortex.
 The kids’ daring ascents up the tower were a little unsettling and that may have tempered the bliss a touch.
-Ryan’s father couldn’t seem to get over the danger involved, and he was in Ryan’s ear most of the time.
+Ryan’s father couldn’t get over the danger involved and was a voice of warning the whole time.

 In the strategic game of Horseplay / Lecture / Vortex, lecture beats vortex.

 Ryan’s mom said she felt a heightened sense of well-being, without any cynicism whatsoever.
 And the kids were chock full of vigor — it was as if the vortex tornado carried them up every dang rock in sight!
 They were an unstoppable force, tanked up on a swirling, ancient influence.
 Something nutty was definitely happening here.